rust-lang/rfcs/text/3516-public-private-dependencies.md

 ## cargo

-A new dependency field, `pub = <bool>` will be added that defaults to `false`.
+A new dependency field, `public = <bool>` will be added that defaults to `false`.
 This field can be specified in `workspace.dependencies` and be overridden when `workspace = true` is in a dependency.
 When building a `lib`, Cargo will use the `priv` modifier with `--extern` for all private dependencies.
-What is private is what is left after recursively walking public dependencies (`pub = true`).
+What is private is what is left after recursively walking public dependencies (`public = true`).
 For other [`crate-type`s](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#the-crate-type-field) (e.g. `bin`),
-we'll tell rustc that all dependencies are public to reduce noise from inaccessible `pub` items.
+we'll tell rustc that all dependencies are public to reduce noise from inaccessible `public` items.

-Old cargo versions will emit a warning when this key is encountered but otherwise continue, even if the feature is present but unstable.
-While it is unstable, `cargo publish` will strip the field.

-Cargo will not force a `rust-version` bump when using this feature as someone building with an old version of cargo depending on packages that set `pub = true` will not start to fail when upgrading to new versions of cargo.
+Cargo will not force a `rust-version` bump when using this feature as someone building with an old version of cargo depending on packages that set `public = true` will not start to fail when upgrading to new versions of cargo.

-`cargo add` will gain `--pub <bool>` flags to control this field.
+`cargo add` will gain `--public <bool>` flags to control this field.
 When adding a dependency today, the version requirement is reused from other dependency tables within your manifest.
-With this RFC, that will be extended to also checking your dependencies for any `pub` dependencies, and reusing their version requirement.
+With this RFC, that will be extended to also checking your dependencies for any `public` dependencies, and reusing their version requirement.
 This would be most easily done by having the field in the Index but `cargo add` could also read the `.crate` files as a fallback.

 ## crates.io